marabesi/marabesi.com/_drafts/2020-08-23-clean-code-and-the-art-of-redable-code-a-brief-summary.md

 ## Naming things

-The first subject address here is the naming convention that is stated by both books to be  extremelly important, as we are coding for humans and not for machines.
+The first subject address here is the naming convention that is stated by both books to be important, as the argument being that we are coding for humans and not for machines.
+The study path created by {% cite study_path --file 2020-08-23-clean-code-and-the-art-of-redable-code-a-brief-summary %}
+gives a point of attention for naming as well, as it is one of the sections listed to be read on the Clean code book.